cereal-hecker/Holostry/README.md

 ## About Holostry

-An app which aims at revolutionizing education, was grounded up in 24 hours for India's most prestigious hackathon - MOZOHACK.
+An app which aims at revolutionizing education.
 It provides the user with a DIY hologram-projector video and gives them a library of Carbon Compound Holographic gifs.
 When the projector is placed at the middle, a 3D model is visible.

 ## The problem it solves